Scarvy/awesome-readwise/README.md

 ## Client Libraries

-A list of client libraries for both the *Readwis API* and the *Readwise Reader API*.
+A list of client libraries for both the *Readwise API* and the *Readwise Reader API*.

 ### Readwise Reader API